nicolascomay/confidence_dud/README.md

 - _Area2:_ size of stimulus 2 (the final size will depend on the screen size).
 - _Area3:_ size of stimulus 3 (the final size will depend on the screen size).
 - _Mobile:_ binary indicator, a 1 if the subject performed the experiment on a mobile and a 0 if did it on a computer
-- _Code:_ a alphanumeric code that identifies the subject.
+- _Code:_ an alphanumeric code that identifies the subject.
 - _Gender:_ a variable for gender identification of the participant. f=female; m=male; NoBinario=non binary gender identifications.
 - _Age:_ subject's age.

-_Note: experiment 2 contains more rows because it had more alternatives.
-For example, there are variables called n4SquareOrCircle and n5SquareOrCircle, indicating if the fourth and fifth alternative was a square (1) or a circle (0) respectively.
+_Note: data from experiment 2 contains more columns because it had more alternatives.
+For example, there are variables called n4SquareOrCircle and n5SquareOrCircle, indicating if the fourth and fifth alternative was a square (1) or a circle (2) respectively (and 0 if it was not shown).
 The same is for the other variables, with a 3, 4 or 5 indicating to which alternative refers._

 ## Contact